chepeniv/atlas-higher_level_programming/python-everything_is_object/essay.md

 Tuples are a peculiar case.
 The tuple itself may be immutable, yet its contents may be mutable.[^3] What this probably looks like under-the-hood is that for mutable elements a tuple might just hold an immutable pointer to the addresses of that object.
 The pointer element cannot be changed, but the object at that location can.

-Mutability is the primary reason why `id`, `==`, and `is` become such important checks when modifying and moving objects around and to illustrate the difference in expected behavior here's a modified example borrowed from stackoverflow that demonstrates just that[^4]:
+Mutability is the primary reason why `id` and `is` become such important checks when modifying and moving objects around and to illustrate the difference in expected behavior here's a modified example borrowed from stackoverflow that demonstrates just that[^4]:

 ```python
 x = "hello world" # immutable type